For hard-hit Greeks, IMF mea culpa comes too late

 In the corridors of power, some officials suggested the admission could strengthen their hand in future talks with the IMF, European Union and European Central Bank, collectively known as the troika, on debt relief or new austerity measures.

-"It is positive that the report recognizes that there were mistakes in Greece's program in the past and we hope that they will not be repeated in the future and then create the need for corrective action," a senior government official told Reuters.
+"It is positive that the report recognises that there were mistakes in Greece's programme in the past and we hope that they will not be repeated in the future and then create the need for corrective action," a senior government official told Reuters.

 VINDICATION